-Working out with your dog is a great way for both of you to burn some calories while bonding, and--BONUS--he won’t cancel on you last minute because of a pedicure appointment.
+Working out with your dog is a great way for both of you to burn some calories while bonding, and he won’t cancel on you last minute because of a pedicure appointment!

-Frisbee.
+Play frisbee.
 You’re used to tossing a frisbee to tire out your dog, but there’s no rule book that says the tosser can’t be the chaser too.
 Toss the frisbee and race your dog to retrieve it.
 Sure, most often you’ll come in second place, but second-place calories burned still count.

 Before you head out for your new workout adventure.
 Have a chat with your doctor and your dog’s vet to make sure you have planned an activity that is safe for you.
 If you or your pup are getting back into exercise after a break, its just a good idea to make sure you’re being safe and smart.
 And if you’re not quite ready?
 There are some fun ways to turn a run of the mill walk into a workout to kickstart your exercise plan.

 Along with frequent exercise, diet and nutrition play an active role in your pup’s health and wellness.
 Whether they need to lose weight, gain weight, or just maintain their current weight, Ollie’s customized meal plans are crafted with your dog’s unique goals in mind.